dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 ### Goals

 Providing the possibility to lock up ether for beneficiary which will unlock upon certain condition.

-The service need to act as trusted party to IRL indetification of the benificiary.
+The service need to act as trusted party to IRL indentification of the benificiary.

 ### Description